nkorsakov-tw/qa.md/test-plan-portals.md

 - Navigate to 'Account'.
 Review the provided data and check for its accuracy.
 - Set different timeframes and monitor how the data changes.
-- If you have access to execute payouts, test how this feature reflects in the 'Account' section.
+- If you have the capability to pay bills using a test card and terminals, test how these payments appear in the 'Account' section.

 ### Payments Locations